cmu-pasta/DateSAT/dataset/README.md

 **Baseline Approaches:**
 - **enumeration**: Exhaustive enumeration baseline that checks all valid dates in the range [1900-03-01 to 2100-02-28].
 Guaranteed to find a solution if one exists.
-- **fuzzing**: Hypothesis-based fuzzing baseline that randomly samples dates to find solutions.
-Faster than enumeration but not guaranteed to find all solutions.

 Example:
 ```json